Aryan570/GlobeTrotter/README.md

 See my other respositories, I&apos;m currently building a turn-based game, but I'm building backend in Rust and frontend in Rust.
 NextJS provide so much functionality that you don&apos;t have to worry about yourself.
 You can move very fast with NextJS.

+#### How challenge feature works
+When the game completes, you have the option to challenge friends to beat your score.
+For that you&apos;ll need to choose a username.
+> if username is already in DB, choose a different name

+A link will be generated for the friend.
+Link has a simple format actually **..com/challenge/{username}**
+>Is it too simple?
+It will not matter at all, you can&apos;t do anything wrong with this info.

+Once your friend visit the page and play the game.
+The result of the match will be displayed to your friend.